 Venue: Fort de Sainte-Agathe, île de Porquerolles.

-Drawing on the story of Agatha of Sicily, Julian Charrière invites us to take a meditative dive into the bowels of the earth.
+Drawing on the story of Agatha of Sicily, who was a protector against earthquakes, volcanic eruptions, and fires, Julian Charrière invites us to take a meditative dive into the bowels of the earth.

 Access